Be[com]ing Dutch logo

 • Public Preparation [Tallinn]

-In 2006 the Van Abbe museum was announced as winner of the Development Prize for Cultural Diversity by the Mondriaan Foundation for their plan Be[com]ing Dutch.
+In 2006, the Van Abbemuseum was announced as winner of the Development Prize for Cultural Diversity by the Mondriaan Foundation for their plan Be[com]ing Dutch.
 A total of nine plans were submitted by thirteen institutions.
-The Van Abbemuseum project will concentrate on Eindhoven and the region as a place where multiculturalism is practiced on an everyday basis.
+The Van Abbemuseum project has concentrated on Eindhoven and the region as a place where multiculturalism is practiced on an everyday basis.

 Be[com]ing Dutch - Creative team